heavyblotto/bfw/src/docs/developer-guide.md

 ## 10. Authentication

 Our authentication system uses NextAuth.js, Zustand for state management, Prisma ORM, and Vercel Postgres for storage.
 It allows users to register, login, update their account, and delete their account.
+The system is now fully implemented and working in both local and production environments.

+Key points:
+- NextAuth.js is configured with a Credentials provider
+- Passwords are hashed using bcrypt before storage
+- User data is stored in Vercel Postgres
+- Protected routes ensure only authenticated users can access certain parts of the game
+- Environment variables (NEXTAUTH_SECRET and NEXTAUTH_URL) are properly set in Vercel

-For detailed information on the authentication system, refer to the [Authentication System Design](./features/authentication.md) document.
+For detailed information on the authentication system, including API routes and components, refer to the [Authentication System Design](./features/authentication.md) document.

 ## 11. Version Control and Changelog Management